sebnyberg/ldproto-py/README.md

 ## Example

-Assuming there is a protobuf message with the type name "User"
+Assuming there is a protobuf message with the type name "User".

 ```python
 from ldproto import read_ld, write_ld